How does the chromatic number of a random graph vary?

-In this paper, we improve the lower bound in Theorem~\ref{theorem:n14} to an almost optimal one, giving a lower bound on the concentration interval length which nearly matches the upper bound from Theorem~\ref{theorem:shamirspencer}. \begin{theorem} Fix $p \in (0,1)$ and $c < \frac 12 $.
-Then there is no sequence of intervals of length $n^{c}$ which contain $\chi(G_{n,p})$ whp. \end{theorem} It is clear from the form of the result that Theorem~\ref{theorem:n12} also holds if we replace $c$ with $\frac 12 - o(1)$ for some function $o(1)$ which tends to $0$ sufficiently slowly.
+In this paper, we improve the lower bound in Theorem~\ref{theorem:n14} to an almost optimal one, giving a lower bound on the concentration interval length which nearly matches the upper bound from Theorem~\ref{theorem:shamirspencer}. \begin{theorem} Fix $p \in (0,1)$ and $c < \frac 12 $, and let $([s_n,t_n])_{n\ge1}$ be a (deterministic) sequence of intervals such that $\Pr\bb{\chi(\Gnp)\in[s_n,t_n]}\to 1$ as $n\to\infty$.
+Then there are infinitely many $n$ such that $t_n-s_n>n^c$. \end{theorem} It is clear from the form of the result that Theorem~\ref{theorem:n12} also holds if we replace $c$ with $\frac 12 - o(1)$ for some function $o(1)$ which tends to $0$ sufficiently slowly.
 Up to this vanishing term, the exponent matches the classic upper bound of $\sqrt{n}$ for the concentration interval length given by Shamir and Spencer, and Alon's improved upper bound of $\frac{\sqrt{n}}{\log n}$.

+Considering intervals centred on the expectation of $\chi(\Gnp)$, Theorem~\ref{theorem:n12} implies (but is not implied by) a corresponding bound on the variance of $\chi(\Gnp)$.
+Concretely, for any $c<1$, we do not have $\Var(\chi(\Gnp))=O(n^c)$.

 Note that neither Theorem~\ref{theorem:n14} nor Theorem~\ref{theorem:n12} tells us anything about the concentration of the chromatic number of $G_{n,p}$ for any particular $n$, let alone every $n$.
-They only imply that whenever $[s_n, t_n]$ is a \emph{sequence} of intervals which contain $\chi(G_{n, p})$ whp, there must be at least \emph{one} long interval.
+They only state that whenever $[s_n, t_n]$ is a sequence of intervals which contain $\chi(G_{n, p})$ whp, there must be a subsequence of long intervals.
 Thus, these results do not rule out the unlikely scenario that the chromatic number of $\Gnp$ is spread out over about $\sqrt{n}$ values on some sparse subsequence of the integers, and is one-point concentrated everywhere else.

 We will prove a stronger result than Theorem~\ref{theorem:n12}, Theorem~\ref{theorem:nstar} below.
 To state this we introduce some notation, and review some classic results, concerning the independence number of $G_{n,p}$.